Brugge draws with Atlético, advances in Champions League - WHIZ News

 “I just smashed all my body and was able to stop it with my head,” the 34-year-old goalkeeper said.
 “The end justifies the means I guess.”

-Mignolet and his teammates celebrated wildly after the match as Club Brugge secured a spot in the last 16 for the first time in its 10th attempt.
+Mignolet and his teammates celebrated wildly after the match as Club Brugge secured a spot in the round of 16 for the first time since that phase was introduced in 2003-04.
+In 1992-93, it reached the last eight, which at that time was called the group stage.
+Club Brugge also played in the final of the 1978 European Cup, losing to Liverpool.

-“This is a dream,” the former Liverpool goalkeeper said.
+“This is a dream,” said Mignolet, the former Liverpool goalkeeper.
 “We fought until the end and we finally did it.
 In previous years, it just didn’t work out for us.
 We felt this year would be different, and now qualification is ours.
 But our story doesn’t end here.
 Let’s see how far we can go.”

 Club Brugge has been one of the surprises of the group stage and needed at least a draw to follow up on Gent’s qualification to the last 16 in 2015-16.

 The setback left Atlético in a difficult position to advance from Group B as Club Brugge moved to 10 points, six more than the Spanish club.
-Porto visits Bayer Leverkusen later Wednesday with both teams sitting on three points.
+Atlético dropped two points behind Porto, which later won 3-0 at last-place Bayer Leverkusen.
+The German club stayed with three points.

+In the next round of matches, Club Brugge hosts Porto, while Atlético hosts Leverkusen.

+“It’s tough,” Atlético coach Diego Simeone said.
+“There is only one thing we can try to do now, which is to win our last two matches.”

 It was Atlético’s third straight match without a win in the European competition.